 As recently as December 13, 2016, OHA has decided a case that still considers the Ostensible Subcontractor Rule.
 The rule is still around.

 - SBA 8(a) joint ventures must be especially careful because they have unique obligations to the SBA.
 For example, there must be SBA approval for the initial and amended joint venture agreement.

-- Joint venture agreements, without following the specific legal guidelines, will still automatically affiliates both companies.
+- JV agreements, without following the specific legal guidelines, will still automatically affiliates both companies.

 - This may cause you to be over the size standard and lose the contract.

-The impact of your case can be limited when you get legal guidance on bidding for federal government contracts.
-As mentioned above, the difference between a teaming agreement and a joint venture agreement can have grave consequences when you are ultimately awarded a government contract, and your competition files a small business size protest.
+When considering a teaming agreement vs joint venture, the impact of your case can be limited when you get legal guidance on bidding for federal government contracts.
+As mentioned above, the difference between team agreements and a joint venture contract can have grave consequences when you are ultimately awarded a government contract, and your competition files a small business size protest.

 - You should seek legal advice given the newly posted SBA regulations.

-Get help: For help forming your teaming agreement or drafting your joint venture agreement for federal government contracts, call our small business lawyers at 1-866-601-5518.
+For help forming your teaming agreement relationship or joint venture agreements in federal government contracts, call our small business government contract and joint venture lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.